 As a critical character I try to choose my steps somehow sustainable and wisely, and so I hopefully have when deciding for Haskell.
 In my case a good part of that is a strong gut feeling which is affirmed more and more I understand how thing's work in the Haskell world.
 But: I am only one monkey that climb one tree in one jungle.

 So learning Haskell might not be the simplest task, but I am quite confident that it will be sometimes fun and somehow promote central blood flow.
 I am also quite confident that not only some ways guide to Rome: if you are a friendly, curious and open minded person, let's try this one and come along with me passing the sweet hills of Tuscany, or wherever you start, heading south.
-Have fun.For discussions and suggestions you may reach me at nolte [ at ] lavabit [ . ] com
+Have fun.For discussions and suggestions you may reach out to me at nolte [ at ] lavabit [ . ] com

 or connect yourself on #haskell:matrix.onepigayear.de